Fixed-point combinator: Y combinator in lambda calculus

 (Here using the standard notations and conventions of lambda calculus: Y is a function that takes one argument f and returns the entire expression following the first period; the expression $\lambda x.f\ (x\ x)$ denotes a function that takes one argument x, thought of as a function, and returns the expression $f\ (x\ x)$, where $(x\ x)$ denotes x applied to itself.
 Juxtaposition of expressions denotes function application, is left-associative, and has higher precedence than the period.)

 Verification

-The following calculation verifies that $Y g$ is indeed a fixed point of the function $g$:
+The following calculation verifies that $\mathrm Y g$ is indeed a fixed point of the function $g$: